MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Update-MgBetaEducationMeAssignmentRubric.md

 Only teachers can perform this operation.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgEducationMeAssignmentRubric](/powershell/module/Microsoft.Graph.Education/Update-MgEducationMeAssignmentRubric?view=graph-powershell-1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)